datramt/WASD-first-person-control-in-p5.js/README.md

 ### Camera math

-with indefinite mouse movement detection, we can then use variables “endlessMouseX” and “endlessMouseY” as angles for the p5.js camera:
+with indefinite mouse movement detection, we can then use variables “endlessMouseX” and “endlessMouseY” for the angles in the p5.js camera:

 ```
   camera(